 2022 2021

 QR '000 QR '000

 Cost of sales (Note 25) 1,445,576 1,391,816

 General and administrative expenses (Note 28) 20,894 20,479

 Selling expenses 684 646

 1,467,154 1,412,941

+, ,

 - (vi) In 2016, Qatar Steel Company Q.P.S.C.
-(Qatar Steel) decided the closure and impairment of certain production plants in Qatar due to their operational and environmental issues.
+(Qatar Steel) decided the closure and impairment of certain production plants in Gatar due to their operational and environmental issues.
 Total impairment amounted to QR 65 million.
 No additional impairment of property, plant and equipment was recognised after 2016 on such assets.
 Some of the said plant and related assets were written off during the year. - (vii) In 2020, Qatar Steel decided to mothballed its one of the production unit and recorded QR 1.2 billion of impairment against certain production facilities as a result of business model assessment.
 No additional impairment of property, plant and equipment was recognised after 2021 on such assets.
-However, during December 2021, Qatar Steel's management decided to reactivate the previously mothballed production line and to mothball the other production line with effect from first quarter of 2022. - (viii)During the current year, Qatar Steel adjusted the cost of certain plant, machinery and equipment which was over capitalised during 2014 against the accrued expenses (Note 20) recognized against such plant, machinery and equipment.
+However, during December 2021, Qatar Steel's management decided to reactivate the previously mothballed production line and to mothball the other production line with effect from first quarter of 2022. - (viii) During the current year, Qatar Steel adjusted the cost of certain plant, machinery and equipment which was over capitalised during 2014 against the accrued expenses (Note 20) recognized against such plant, machinery and equipment.
 The impact of excess depreciation on retained earnings is QR 31 million.
-Management has decided not to restate the consolidated financial statements of the Group, as the impact is not considered material. - (ix) The advance payment on EPCC contract for the construction of the QAFCO plant VII QR 192.37 million paid during the year presented as a separate line in the consolidated statement of financial position.
+Management has decided not to restate the consolidated financial statements of the Group, as the impact is not considered

-8. INVESTMENTS IN ASSOCIATES
+INVESTMENTS IN ASSOCIATES

 Set out below are the associates of the Group as at December 31, 2022 which are accounted for using the equity method.
-The entities listed below have share capital consisting solely of ordinary shares, which are held directly by the Group.
+The entitles listed below have share capital consisting solely ordinary shares, which are held directly by the Group.
 The country of incorporation or registration is also their principal place of business, and the proportion of ownership interest is the same as the proportion of voting rights held.

-Place of business/ country of incorporation % of ov vnership Nature of relationship Measurement method 2022 2021 Kingdom of Equity Foulath Holding B.S.C. (i) Bahrain 25% 25% Associate method SOLB Steel Company (ii) Kingdom of Saudi Arabia 31.03% 31.03% Associate Equity method Qatar Metals Coating Company W.L.L. (iii) State of Qatar 50% 50% Associate Equity method
+Place of business/ country of incorporation % of ow nership Nature of relationshi Measuremen t method 2022 2021 Foulath Holding B.S.C. (i) Kingdom of Bahrain 25% 25% Associate Equity method SOLB Steel Company (ii) Kingdom of Saudi Arabia 31.03% 31.03% Associate Equity method Qatar Metals Coating Company W.L.L. (iii) State of Qatar 50% 50% Associate Equity method